KalleHallivuoriFuturice/futuswarm/troubleshooting.md

 ## app:deploy hangs (eg. "task: non-zero exit")

 For some reason the service start fails (check logs/configuration) leaving Docker CLI hanging.
 CTRL-C to escape.

+## Image not found

+If image:push goes through but does not succeed, and spurts lines like

+    Error response from daemon: Get http://127.0.0.1:5104/v2/: EOF

+we don't know yet what causes it or how to mitigate it.